gabrielhipolito-dev/prac-repo/README.md

-Tis repository is for testing
+This repository is for testing